 Example Question 1: Design a Web Crawler

-Being asked to design a web crawler is incredibly common in system design interviews.
+Being asked to design a web crawler is incredibly common system design interview question.

-An interviewer asking this question also accomplishes a few things at once.
-First and foremost, a candidate will require a thorough understanding of the technical details of how the internet works.
+First and foremost, a candidate will need to have a thorough understanding of the Internet's technical details.

-Not only that, they'll need a conceptual understanding, as well.
+They'll need a conceptual understanding as well.
 This system design interview question gets at the root of both.
 So, how can you answer it?